zhanghai/vnmark-player/README.md

-# vnmark-viewer
+# vnmark-player

-A VNMark document viewer based on Web technologies.
+A VNMark player based on Web technologies.

 ## License